 We intentionally describe MPE at a high level to protect our IP.
 Exact routing, partitioning, and aggregation heuristics are proprietary.

-Why we built MPE
+Why We Built MPE

 Single-judge evaluators often miss subtle errors, inherit model-specific biases, and struggle with complex prompts.
-MPE solves this by breaking evaluations into smaller, checkable units, judging each unit with two different LLMs in parallel, and calibrating by confidence before producing a final, interpretable score.
+MPE solves this by breaking evaluations into smaller, checkable units, judging each unit with two different LLMs in parallel, and calibrating by confidence before producing a final, interpretable score.- Always two judges in parallel: Every evaluation uses two distinct LLMs to reduce bias and increase reliability.

-• Partitioned judging: Big problems are split into focused checks aligned to each guardrail metric.
+- Partitioned judging: Big problems are split into focused checks aligned to each guardrail metric.

-• Reasoned evaluation: Judging prompts promote structured, stepwise reasoning for better fidelity.
+- Reasoned evaluation: Judging prompts promote structured, stepwise reasoning for better fidelity.

-• Plan-agnostic: Available on all plans and across all APIs.
+- Plan-agnostic: Available on all plans and across all APIs.
 Model selection follows your chosen Run Mode.

 The four pillars of MPE